tragicjun/ambari/ambari-views/docs/index.md

 Deploy
 -----
-To deploy a view, simply place the view archive in the views folder of the ambari-server machine.
+To deploy a view, simply place the view archive in the views folder of the tbds-server machine.
 By default the views folder is located at ...

     /var/lib/tbds-server/resources/views